-The namespace and schemaLocation for the DeliveryMessage is shown in these lines.
+The namespace and schemaLocation for the DeliveryMessage is shown in these items.

-Line 45 indicates that this DeliveryMessage lies in the v2r40 namespace which is managed by papiNet.
-The manner in which this namespace is applied to the document means that this namespace definition applies to those items between lines 44 and 82 (replacing the envelope namespace).
+Item 41 indicates that this DeliveryMessage lies in the v2r40 namespace which is managed by papiNet.
+The manner in which this namespace is applied to the document means that this namespace definition applies to those items between lines 40 and 91 (replacing the envelope namespace).
 The reason this happens is because the namespace is specified on an element.